 At this point, your application is reassessed by the lender.
 They will take a look at the property you are purchasing and make sure it fits their guidelines.
 Then it is sent off for mortgage default insurer approval and once approved, you will get the official approval to sign.
 Make sure that you do not remove the financing condition until all lender conditions are met.
 Your mortgage professional will tell you when that is.

 Once you have met all of the conditions, the lender will send the paperwork over to the lawyer’s office.
 It takes the lawyer a few days to get things ready for you to sign and when you go, you will be asked for:

 • Balance of the down payment in the form of a bank draft • 2 forms of ID • Void cheque

-The day of funding, the lender sends the funds to the lawyer who sends them to the seller’s lawyer who upon receipt of the funds gives the all clear and you will be given the keys to your new home.
+On the day of funding, the lender sends the funds to the lawyer, who sends them to the seller’s lawyer, who upon receipt of the funds, gives the all-clear and you will be given the keys to your new home.

 It is a great idea to call your lender a bit after the mortgage closes to make sure everything is set up the way you wanted.

 Make sure to ask questions at each stage of the mortgage process.
 The onus is on you as the person signing the contract to understand the loan you are being offered and the terms it comes with.
 There are so many resources available to you as a home buyer, that it is easy to learn a bit about mortgages before you sign.